com619-2021/ClassExamples/experimental/order-project/order-example/docker/docker-compose-test/README.md

-# Docker Compose NGINX
+# Docker Compose NGINX Test

-simple forwarding http (not https)
+This configuration provides simple http forwarding to a docker machine running on a desktop